2001-Tue Feb 21 09:34:35 MST 2017

 behavior problems that can arise from boredom.
 Finally, play is simply a great way to interact and bond with your cat.

-cat doesn’t mean that you need to purchase an arsenal of bright, shiny toys to keep her busy and occupied.
+Playing with your cat doesn’t mean that you need to purchase an arsenal of bright, shiny toys to keep her busy and occupied.
 Locating a few simple, inexpensive toys in different places around your home can help turn your living space into a

 purr-fect playground for your favorite feline.